Eswatini Privacy Centre

 • Your full name and surname

 • Your Eswatini identity number (where applicable) or your passport number and date of birth.
-Without this information, they can't lawfully grant credit.
+Without this information, they cannot lawfully grant credit.

 Any further information requested by credit providers must be necessary and relevant to your application.
-No law forces you to give information, but a credit provider can't consider your credit application if you don't provide the information required.
+No law forces you to give information, but a credit provider cannot consider your credit application if you do not provide the information required.

-We get personal data directly from our business partners, suppliers, clients, site visitors, and product and services customers signing up for any of our products or services.
+We get personal information directly from our business partners, suppliers, clients, site visitors, and product and services customers signing up for any of our products or services.

 When visitors use any products or functions in a TransUnion Site, we collect general internet data (including internet protocol ("IP") address, metadata, location data, date and time of the visit) and behavioural data, such as searches transactions and purchases.